jasonwei20/adaptable-image-classification/README.md

-# Readable and adaptable image classification with ResNet
+# Adaptable image classification with ResNet

 This code optimizes readability and adaptability to new experiments.